Seven Blood-Stained Orchids: Plot

-A killer is driving around the streets of Italy looking for a specific victim who happens to be an older woman that lives alone.
-The killer breaks in and kills her with a switchblade, and catches a glimpse of the woman's daughter in a photograph before leaving and plots to kill her next.
-The killer follows through with that by posing as a client of one of her escorts and beating her to death in a field.

-Elsewhere, a soon to be married Giulia Torresi is picking a dress for her marriage to a wealthy clothing designer by the name of Mario when she receives a mysterious call from an unknown caller, who simply hangs up when asked their identity.
-Mario walks in soon after, upset that his design isn't being carried out.
-Meanwhile, another mysterious call is received by a partygoer named Kathy and like the last one, the caller hangs up when questioned of their identity.
-This time however, the caller is revealed to be close to the party as he hangs up the phone in a nearby residence and then visually stalks the partygoers from outside the window.
-Cathy is later followed, where she is attacked and killed in her own home with a phone cord.
+A killer is driving around the streets of Italy looking for a specific victim.
+The killer breaks into her home and kills her, before catching a glimpse of the woman's daughter, Ines, in a photograph before leaving.
+Later, he poses as an escort and kills her in a field.
+Elsewhere, Giulia Torresi is picking a dress for her marriage to Mario, a wealthy clothing designer, when she receives a mysterious call, who hangs up when asked their identity.
+That night, another mysterious call is received by a partygoer named Kathy.
+The caller is revealed to be close to the party.
+Kathy is later followed home and killed.

-After the three murders, Inspector Vismara thinks that a killer is killing women in Rome.
-His point is further proven when now newlywed Giulia is attacked and presumably killed while on the train to her honeymoon.
-As it turns out, the funeral was staged in an attempt to catch the killer, but she is very much alive, however is unable to remember the face of her attacker.
-While the police suspect her groom Mario, Giulia recognizes one of the previous victims faces as a fellow employee at the hotel she formerly worked at.
-A suspect is pinpointed when Giulia recalls a lover of said employee, who was outed to the police by Giulia for stealing from the hotel.
-The suspect, Rau is brutally interrogated by Vismara's fellow detectives, Lt.
-Palumbo and Lt.
-Renzi.
+A now newlywed Giulia is attacked and presumably killed on a train.
+However, the funeral was staged in an attempt to catch the killer.
+Giulia is alive, but is unable to remember the face of her attacker.
+While the police suspect Mario, Giulia recognizes one of the previous victims as a fellow employee at the hotel she formerly worked at.
+A suspect is pinpointed by Giulia recalls a lover of said employee, who was outed to the police by Giulia for stealing from the hotel.
+The suspect, Rau is brutally interrogated by Vismara's fellow detectives.
 He proclaims his innocence, but fails to give a strong alibi.